FatimaElsaadny/DataEntry-pdf-to-excel/README.md

 # DataExtraction-pdf-to-excel
-Python project to extract data from PDF to Excel sheet
+Python project to extract data from PDF, put it in a specific format, write it to Excel sheet.

 ### Project discription: